 Those parts consist of the outer, middle, and inner ear.

 - The outer ear consists of the external ear and the external auditory canal.
 The tympanic membrane, or eardrum divides the outer ear from the middle ear.

 So…a sound is directed into your external auditory canal by the external ear.
 That sound sets the eardrum into motion, which sets the middle ear bones into motion as well.
-The stapes pushes into the oval window of the fluid filled cochlea, which stimulates the appropriate hair cell.
+The stapes push into the oval window of the fluid-filled cochlea, which stimulates the appropriate hair cells.
 There is a lot more that happens, but for this topic, we’ll stop there.